Frequently Asked Questions

 Coronaviruses are generally thought to be spread from person-to-person through respiratory droplets.
 Currently there is no evidence to support transmission of COVID-19 associated with food, however it is possible for the packaging the food comes in to be contaminated.

 When you get home from the store, be sure to clean cans and jars with a disinfecting wipe before storing or opening them, remove bagged contents from cardboard boxes (breakfast cereals, snacks, pasta, etc.) and throw away the boxes, wash and dry produce thoroughly, and use a disinfecting wipe on juice bottles, milk jugs and other plastic containers.

 Before preparing or eating food it is important to always wash your hands with soap and water for 20 seconds for general food safety.
 Clean your countertops and cabinets regularly.
 Throughout the day wash your hands after blowing your nose, coughing or sneezing, or going to the bathroom.

 What can I do to avoid contracting COVID-19?

-The best way to prevent illness is to avoid being exposed to coronavirus or COVID-19 by a combination of good hand hygiene and Social Distancing.
+The best way to prevent illness is to practice social distancing and good hand hygiene so you can avoid being exposed to COVID-19.

 Good hand hygiene